surengunturumasters/activity_recognition_spark/README.md

   - Typing
   - Standing
   - Dribbling a Basketball, etc...

+Features used to predict these activities include:
+  - Timestamps
+  - X, Y, and Z coordinates
+  - device
+  - Sensor
+  - subject_id

  Data Preprocessing is done using Apache Spark Predictions are done using Spark ML and Sparkling Water (H20)